 Molly was excited when she came over to get me.
 I was going with her and her mom and dad to the Dexter Cider Mill.
-It was a cold, cloudy, windy day, and I almost forgot to bring my jacket, but my mom reminded me.
-Molly and I walked across the street together, looking both ways like our parents had told us.
+It was a cold, cloudy, windy day, and I almost forgot to bring my jacket, but mom reminded me.
+Molly and I walked across the street together, looking both ways like our moms and dads had told us.

 Molly’s mom and dad were coming out of their front door and Molly’s mom called out to her, “Molly, you and Coop can sit in the way back if you want!”

 Their car was called a “station wagon”, because it had more seats than a regular car.
-A regular car had a front and back seats.
+A regular car had a front and a back seat.
 But a station wagon had another seat behind the back seat.
-Molly called it the “way back”, because her parents had told her it was the seat “way in the back” of the car.
-Molly and I both liked the way back seat because it was far away from the adults in the front seat.
+Molly called it the “way back”, because her mom and dad had told her it was the seat “way in the back” of the car.
+Molly and I both liked the “way back” seat because it was far away from the grownups in the front seat.
 Also because it was different, when you sat in it you were looking out the back window of the car.
-You could not see the adults driving, so it was easier to pretend you were driving, even though the car was going behind you not in front of you.
+You couldn’t see the grownups driving, so it was easier to pretend you were driving, even though the car was going behind you, not in front of you.

-Molly ran toward her parents at the front door, leaving me standing by the car.
-“I got to get something”, she said, as she tried to slide between her mom and dad back into the house.”
+Molly ran toward her front door, leaving me standing by the car.
+“I got to get something”, she said, as she tried to slide between her mom and dad back into the house.

 Her dad put a hand out and grabbed her waist, lifting her off the ground, her legs still moving, trying to run.
-“Where you going young lady?”
+“Where you going, young lady?” he asked.

-“Just up to my room to get my steering wheel”, she said, a fierceness in her voice as she continued to move her body, though she did not look unhappy being captured by her dad.
+“Just up to my room to get my steering wheel”, she said, a fierceness in her voice as she continued to move her body, though she didn’t look unhappy being captured by her dad.

 “Okay”, he said, putting her down, “But hurry up!”

-From near the car I could see Molly rushing up the stairs and disappearing out of site around the corner.
+From near the car I could see Molly running up the stairs and disappearing out of sight around the corner.

 Molly’s mom shook her head, saying, “You don’t need to encourage her Jack!”

-Molly came jumping down the stairs and slid between the two of them again, the steering wheel thing with the buttons and circles in her hand.
+Molly came running down the stairs and ran past the two of them, the steering wheel thing with the buttons and circles in her hand.
 This time her dad didn’t try to grab her.
 She ran out to where I was by the car.

 I thought about following her but instead stood just outside the open door and looked at her mom and dad as they came up to the car.

 Her dad looked at me as he walked towards the back of the car, his hand reaching into his front pocket, making clinking noises.
-“Young man, how about I let you in through the tailgate!”
+“Young man”, he said, “How about I let you in through the tailgate!”

-He pulled a big ring of keys out of his pocket and with his fingers found the right one for the car, opening the back part so I could climb in to the seat next to Molly.
+He pulled a big ring of keys out of his pocket and with his fingers found one for the car, opening the back part so I could climb into the seat next to Molly.

 “All aboard, Sky King!” he said to me laughing.